 What is the yield?
 Annualized yield varies from 8%-18%.

 Do you pool my money with other investors?
-No we do not have a pool We do what is normally call one-offs.
+No, we do not have a pool We do what is usually called one-offs.
 That is one Investor and One borrower on every deal.

 How does Level 4 Funding Make money?
 We usually charge a fee for processing the Loan and points to create the Loan.
 All the interest on the loan goes directly to the Lender.

 Are the Loans amortized?
 Typically, the payments on the Loan are not amortized.
 The Loans are interest-only payments with the principal balance being unchanged.
-Normally a Loan consists of Principal and Interest as part of the payment.
-The Loans that Level 4 Funding develops are interest-only Loans.
+Typically a Loan consists of Principal and Interest as part of the payment.
+The Loans that Level 4 Funding develops are interest-only.
 The payment from the borrower is only the interest part of the Loan with no reduction in the balance due.

 Is it safe?
 Every investment has risk.
-However, unlike many other investments, Deeds of Trust investing is unique in that a private lender owns a first Deeds of Trust on a piece of real estate.
-You own the controlling interest in the property and if the borrower fails you take back the property and resell to get your investment and interest back.
+However, unlike many other investments, Deeds of Trust investing is unique because a private lender owns the first Deeds of Trust on a piece of real estate.
+You own the controlling interest in the property, and if the borrower fails, you take back the property and resell it to get your investment and interest back.

 How much do you Loan?
 The Level 4 Funding has brokered Loans from $50,000 to over $40,000,000.

 What is your Loan to value that you Loan on?
 The Level 4 Funding Loans up to 90% of the purchase price or value of the property.

 Do you offer 2nd and 3rd Deeds of Trust?
 No. The Level 4 Funding only offers first Deeds of Trust on all our investments.

 What are the points?
 Points are the fees The Level 4 Funding collects for acting as a broker in a hard money loan transaction.